kevinfiol/kevinfiol.github.io/src/blog/simple-state-management-in-mithriljs.md

 const actions = Actions(state);
 ```

-Passing these to a Mithril component is trivial as well using the `attrs` property and object destructuring (analogous to `props` in React).
+Passing these to a Mithril component is trivial using the `attrs` property and object destructuring (analogous to `props` in React).
 Notice that our Counter component remains virtually unchanged:

 ```js
 const Counter = {